1983 US embassy bombing in Beirut

-The April 18, 1983 United States embassy bombing was a suicide bombing in Beirut, Lebanon, that killed 32 Lebanese, 17 Americans, and 14 visitors and passers-by.
-The victims were mostly embassy and CIA staff members, but also included several US soldiers and one US Marine Security Guard.
-It was the deadliest attack on a US diplomatic mission up to that time, and was considered the beginning of Islamist attacks on US targets.

-The attack came in the wake of an intervention in the Lebanese Civil War by the United States and other Western countries, which sought to restore order and central government authority.
+The April 18, 1983, United States Embassy bombing was a suicide bombing on the Embassy of the United States in Beirut, Lebanon, that killed 32 Lebanese, 17 Americans, and 14 visitors and passers-by.
+The victims were mostly embassy and CIA staff members, but also included several US soldiers and one U.S. Marine Security Guard.
+The attack came in the wake of an intervention in the Lebanese Civil War by the United States and other Western countries.
+The attacks were claimed by the Islamic Jihad Organization.
+The United States later believed they were perpetrated by Hezbollah, but Hezbollah denied responsibility.

+It was the deadliest attack on a U.S. diplomatic mission up to that time, and was considered the beginning of Islamist attacks on U.S. targets.

 Bombing

 The car bomb was detonated by a suicide bomber driving a van packed with nearly 2000 lb of explosives at approximately 1:00 p.m.
 (GMT+2) April 18, 1983.
 The van, originally sold in Texas, bought used and shipped to the Gulf, gained access to the embassy compound and parked under the portico at the very front of the building, where it exploded.
 Former CIA operative Robert Baer's account says that the van broke through an outbuilding, crashed through the lobby door and exploded there.

 The blast collapsed the entire central facade of the horseshoe-shaped building, leaving the wreckage of balconies and offices in heaped tiers of rubble, and spewing masonry, metal and glass fragments in a wide swath.
 The explosion was heard throughout West Beirut and broke windows as far as a mile away.
 Rescue workers worked around the clock, unearthing the dead and wounded.